hasura/ekg-prometheus/Tutorial.md

    `GcMetrics` and makes it a metric class of `AppMetrics4`.

-    Metric classes with the same type parameters (name, metric type, and tag structure) are treated in the same way by all functions of `ekg-core`, so it is enough for our constructor to "forward" the type parameters.
+    Metric classes with the same type parameters (name, metric type, and label structure) are treated in the same way by all functions of `ekg-core`, so it is enough for our constructor to "forward" the type parameters.